Sythenz/LiveUpdateForSlate/README.md

 # Live Update For Slate
 A simple plugin that refreshes the editor layout and tabs when Live Coding is complete.
+Compiled for in UE4.27.2.

 ## How to use:
 - Place in Project/Plugins directory